Return Of The Vibe – Part 2

 Olly @ The Avon Road Studio, Charminster, some time in ’94 (holding the first Burning Bush Communications vinyl!)

 Big thanks to Olly for his words above.
 I’ll wrap up this blog post with sound clips for our 25th anniversary release, we hope you like the 1992 inspired tracks.
-Watch out for part 3 of this blog series for more history, revealing who the artist is, some special bundles and prizes exclusive to this release, and of course links to buy the record!
+Watch out for part 3 of this blog series for more history, revealing some special bundles and prizes exclusive to this release, and of course links to buy the record!